 These days lash extensions are all the rage.
 Many women use them as part of their daily beauty routine to prolong the look of their lashes.
 With the popularity of false lashes continuing to grow, it’s become big business for many lash studios.

 Do you love all things beauty and want to learn more about how to apply eyelash extensions?
 If so, continue reading the content below.

 Types of Eyelash Extensions

-Before you go for a lash appointment or buy an eyelash extension kit, it’s a good idea to understand the different types of lash extensions.
+Before you go for a lash appointment or buy an eyelash extension kit, be curious and look for eyelash extensions near me to familiarize with various options available.
+Furthermore, it’s a good idea to understand the different types of lash extensions.
 They fall under three main categories, which are synthetic, silk, and mink.

 Synthetic lashes consist of acrylic and are generally thicker in texture.
 Plus, they provide a more dramatic look.
 However, synthetic eyelash extensions feel heavy and stiff to some clients.

 But the good news is, they last for long periods of time.

 Silk lashes are thin and lightweight.
 They’re best suited for daily wear and last for quite a while.
 Lastly are mink eyelash extensions.
 They offer more flexibility than synthetic lashes and feel much like the real deal.

 You can do a little research or speak with your lash technician to get help on which one is best for you.
 It’s also fun to play around with each one to get a feel for which type you like the most.

 Applying lashes is a two-step process.
 It begins with prepping everything for the application.
 Then, the next step is to actually put the lash extensions on.